Trump Russia Scandal: Ahead of Donald Trump Meet With Vladimir Putin, Senate Panel Drops Bombshell On Trump

 Less than two weeks before Donald Trump is scheduled to hold a private, one-on-one meeting with Russian President Vladimir Putin, the Republican-controlled Senate Intelligence Committee issued a report backing up the United States intelligence agencies’ conclusion that Russia interfered in the 2016 presidential election — to help Trump win and cause Democrat Hillary Clinton to lose.

-The Senate findings also come out five days after Trump’s most recent statement expressing skepticism over the intelligence community findings, as The Inquisitr reported, and seeming to take Putin’s side in the election meddling issue.
+The Senate findings also come out five days after Trump’s most recent statement expressing skepticism over the intelligence community findings, as the Inquisitr reported, and seeming to take Putin’s side in the election meddling issue.

 “Russia continues to say they had nothing to do with Meddling in our Election!”
 Trump declared in a Twitter post.
 “Where is the DNC Server, and why didn’t Shady James Comey and the now disgraced FBI agents take and closely examine it?
 Why isn’t Hillary/Russia being looked at?
 So many questions, so much corruption!”

-But the Senate Committee, chaired by Republican Richard Burr, brushed aside the Russian denials and saying that it fully endorsed the intelligence agencies’ investigation.
-Despite Trump’s claims that the investigations of Russian interference is a “witch hunt,” the committee report concluded that the earlier conclusion on Russian meddling by U.S spy agencies was “a sound intelligence product,” CNN reported.
+But the Senate Committee, chaired by Republican Richard Burr, brushed aside the Russian denials and said that it fully endorsed the intelligence agencies’ investigation.
+Despite Trump’s claims that the investigations of Russian interference is a “witch hunt,” the committee report concluded that the earlier conclusion on Russian meddling by U.S. spy agencies was “a sound intelligence product,” CNN reported.

 The Senate Intelligence Committee report is also a rebuke of an earlier report issued by Republicans on the House Intelligence Committee — a committee run by close Trump associate Devin Nunes — that the intelligence community had made serious mistakes in its investigation of the 2016 election, according to a CNN Wire report.